The return of negative equity

 My house is in negative equity, but I need to sell – what are my options?

-The best advice would be to contact your mortgage lender to discuss your individual circumstances or Citizens Advice.
+The best advice would be to contact your mortgage lender to discuss your situation and the options available to you.

 How much equity do I have in my property?